 Thread-based design

-The concurrency of USMs is based on multi- thread, in which there are permanent and spontaneous threads.
+The concurrency of USMs is based on multiple thread, including permanent and spontaneous threads.
 While permanent threads (PTs) are created once and live as long as the state machine is alive, spontaneous threads (STs) are spawned and active for a while.
 Each PT is initialized at the state machine initialization.
 The design of threads is based on the thread pool pattern, which initializes all threads at once, and the paradigm ”wait-execute-wait”.
 In the latter, a thread waits for a signal to execute its asso- ciated method and goes back to the wait point if it receives a stop signal or its associated method com- pletes.
 Each PT is associated with one of the follow- ing actions:

 doActivity of each state if has any.